jd-coderepos/llms4subjects/gnd-howto/README.md

 ### IV] Train an LLM on the GND

-Refer to the following guide that can
+Refer to this [GUIDE](https://github.com/jd-coderepos/llms4subjects/blob/main/gnd-howto/train-an-llm.md) for a step-by-step overview on training an LLM with the GND.